itsunderscores/Instagram-Auto-Claimer-Swapper/README.md

 Use this at your own descretion.
 I've only used this on test accounts and nothing high-end.
 Although, it should get the job done.<br>

 Proxies are required for this to work properly. **Rotating and Residential are recommended.** <br>
-I will keep the <a href="https://raw.githubusercontent.com/itsunderscores/Instagram-Auto-Claimer-Swapper/main/proxies.txt">proxies</a> file updated with fresh proxies for those who don't have access HQ proxies.
+I will keep the <a target="_blank" href="https://raw.githubusercontent.com/itsunderscores/Instagram-Auto-Claimer-Swapper/main/proxies.txt">proxies</a> file updated with fresh proxies for those who don't have access HQ proxies.

 The program has three different settings.
 All which are currently functioning as of 12/11/2021.<br>